 Leapfrog Hospital Survey

 The Leapfrog Hospital Survey, our hallmark public reporting initiative, was launched in 2001 and is now in its fifth version.
 The Survey assesses hospital performance based on four quality and safety “leaps” that are proven to reduce preventable medical mistakes and are endorsed by the National Quality Forum (NQF).
 The Survey is updated annually to reflect changes in reporting standards and the latest evidence base.

-The Leapfrog Safe Practices Leap (comprising 8 of the 31 NQF-endorsed practices) is applicable to both urban and rural hospitals.
+The Leapfrog Safe Practices Leap (comprising eight of the 31 NQF-endorsed practices) is applicable to both urban and rural hospitals.
 Any hospital in the U.S. is welcome to complete the Leapfrog Hospital Survey.
-The survey data are publicly displayed on The Leapfrog Group Web site, which is updated monthly throughout the annual survey submission cycle.
+The survey data are publicly displayed on The Leapfrog Group website, which is updated monthly throughout the annual survey submission cycle.
 The display has been formatted and worded so it is easily accessible to consumers, the primary audience for these data.

 Hospital Safety Score

-In June 2012, The Leapfrog Group launched the Hospital Safety Score, a letter grade rating of how well hospitals protect patients from accidents, injuries, and errors.
+In June 2012, The Leapfrog Group launched the Hospital Safety Score, a letter grade rating of how well hospitals protect patients from accidents, infections, injuries, and errors.
 The Hospital Safety Score uses data collected from the Leapfrog Hospital Survey, CMS, and the American Hospital Association to calculate a letter grade safety rating.
 Hospital Safety Scores are assigned to more than 2,600 hospitals across the nation twice annually.
 The Hospital Safety Score is becoming the standard measure of patient safety, cited recently in the Wall Street Journal, USA Today, and AARP The Magazine.